 Understanding the specific needs and barriers faced by individual learners and seeking to address and provide reassurance by explaining the protective measures being implemented is paramount.

-Schools and settings should reassure learners and parents/carers of the measures they are taking to reduce risk.
+Schools and education settings should reassure learners and parents/carers of the measures they are taking to reduce risk.
 This may include providing parents/carers with information on the:

 - health and safety arrangements, such as social distancing practices in relation to arriving and leaving schools and settings, including minimising contact between adults dropping off and collecting children, and robust hand-washing and respiratory hygiene